-Thinking about moving to Santa Fe?
-New Mexico’s capital city offers a relaxing lifestyle, all kinds of outdoor recreation, and a welcoming community that loves the arts.
-Here are 15 things you need to know about living in Santa Fe!
+Moving to Santa Fe?
+New Mexico’s capital offers ample opportunities for outdoor recreation, delicious Southwestern-style food, and a community that celebrates the arts.
+Here are 16 things you should know about living in Santa Fe.

 Santa Fe is so committed to preserving the environment that it has been recognized as one of the greenest cities in America!
-The local government adopted a 25-year plan for carbon neutrality and creating a sustainable future, and the city has embraced the Night Sky Protection Act to conserve energy and preserve the skies.
-But that’s not all Santa Fe does to help the environment!
+The local government has adopted a 25-year plan to create a sustainable future and achieve carbon neutrality, and the Santa Fe Conservation Trust has created the Night Sky Protection Act to conserve energy and enhance New Mexico’s starry sky.
 The city promotes recycling through America’s largest and oldest recycled art market, the Recycle Santa Fe Art Festival.
-It’s also home to waste management groups like Upcycle Santa Fe and a number of upcycling stores, such as Native Son and Hyperclash.
-These efforts (and others) have resulted in a city with almost no industrial pollution!
+Santa Fe is also home to waste management groups like Plan 4 Plastic (previously Upcycle Santa Fe) and a number of upcycling stores, like Native Son and Hyperclash.

-With more than 250 art galleries, Santa Fe is the third-largest art market in the U.S. But it’s not just the volume that makes the Santa Fe art scene impressive—it’s the way it expresses the city’s personality and history.
+With more than 200 art galleries, Santa Fe is the third-largest art market in the U.S. But it’s not just the volume that makes the Santa Fe art scene impressive—it’s the way it expresses the city’s personality and history.
 See how Santa Fe’s landscape inspired one of the great artists of the 20th century by viewing her paintings and drawings at the Georgia O’Keeffe Museum.
-Weave your way through the bazaar and be amazed by the original works of art from all over the world at the International Folk Art Market.
-Take a trip around the globe by visiting the Museum of Spanish Colonial Art, Museum of International Folk Art, Museum of Indian Arts & Culture, and Wheelwright Museum of the American Indian—all on Museum Hill.
+Weave your way through the International Folk Art Market to find original works representing art traditions from all over the world—like metalwork from Haiti, embroidery from Japan, sculptures from Mexico, textiles from Kyrgyzstan, or jewelry from South Sudan.
+Head over to Museum Hill to visit the Museum of Spanish Colonial Art, Museum of International Folk Art, Museum of Indian Arts & Culture, and the Wheelwright Museum of the American Indian.
 Or catch up with modern trends by checking out the rotating exhibits at SITE Santa Fe.